madanyc/workfront-learn.en/help/guide/administrator-fundamentals/user-organization/user-setup.md

 ---
 # User setup

-In this video, you will learn about Adobe Workfront:
+In this video, you will learn about:

 * Licenses
 * Access levels